DamZiobro/serverless-full-stack-cloud-app/README.md

 CI/CD pipelines
 --------
+**TODO: started implementation of CI/CD - still couple of things TO DO**

 Currently CI/CD is integrated with GitHub Actions.
 However you can set it up quickly with any other CI/CD tool and see pipelines and actions similar to the ones below.